wizis17/ambient-sound-mixer/README.md

 Create your perfect atmosphere with this beautiful and intuitive ambient sound mixer.
 Mix and match various nature sounds, white noise, and ambient audio to enhance focus, relaxation, or sleep.

+This is part of my [Modern JS From The Beginning 2.0 course(https://www.traversymedia.com/modern-javascript-2-0).
+So no pull requests will be accepted.
+The code has to match the course.

+The theme (HTML/CSS/Audio Only) is in <a href="https://github.com/bradtraversy/ambient-sound-mixer/tree/main/resources/ambient-sound-mixer-theme">/resources/ambient-sound-mixer-theme</a>

 ![Ambient Sound Mixer Screenshot](screen.png)

 ## ✨ Features